 Make it a point, every night before you fall asleep, to check the feelings in your heart.
 See whether any burrs of attachment still cling there, affixed by the desires you may have awakened during the day.
 If you find any such “burrs” there, mentally build a fire and cast them into it.
 Watch with a smile of relief as those burrs burn to ashes.

-What is non-attachment?
-It is not accepting anything as being truly one’s own.
-When you build that mental bonfire nightly that I suggested, cast into it, from your heart, every branch and twig of possession, of self-definition, of personal association in life.
-Tell yourself, “Everything in my life, including my very self, belongs to You, O Lord.”
+What is attachment?
+It is thinking of something as belonging to yourself.
+When you build that mental bonfire, cast into it, from your heart, every branch and twig of possession, of self-definition, of personal association in life.
+Tell yourself, “Everything in my life, including my very self, belongs to You.”

-What one specifically experiences is not what is important.
+What you experience when you practice this is not important.
 What is important is that you give yourself completely to God.
 God will respond to your heartfelt devotion of wanting Him alone.
 It is His law.
 He must respond.
 He is waiting for His children to decide that they want only Him.
 Building a mental bonfire and consciously and lovingly casting your desires into the flames of Spirit is a beautiful way of telling God that you want Him.

 Paramhansa Yogananda said that prayer is two, three — even one-hundred times more effective after we have interiorized our energy in meditation.
 When our energy is centered in the spine, our prayers have the conviction of our whole being behind them.
 So I recommend you use this visualization after doing Hong-Sau or another meditation technique.

 The Blessed Lord knows what is in our hearts.
-In this New Year let us faithfully practice our meditation techniques; offer our love and life force to the Infinite One; and, if you feel so inspired — end your waking hours by building a mental bonfire and give everything back to God.
+Let us faithfully practice our meditation techniques; offer our love and life force to the Infinite One; and, if you feel so inspired — end your waking hours by building a mental bonfire and give everything back to God.
 Let the fire of Spirit purify you until only God remains.